piraterashik/fa22_coding_challenge/README.md

 - Create ‘CreateTask’ component (this should make a POST request, hence using the create operation already implemented in services/taskServices.js)

-Feel free to change the design if you’d like.
-Please send us a ZIP file of your code to our aforementioned email address within 1 week with the subject line of “F22 Coding Challenge - [insert your full name]”.
+Please, provide us access (hack4impact-bu) when you are finished in order to review your repository.
+Feel free to change the design if you’d like or host it if you'd like (bonus points!).
 We look forward to your submission!